Kicked Out of Residency

 The second would be clinical issues.
 Suppose you can’t cut it clinically.
 In that case, you’re just having a hard time understanding concepts.
 If you’re in any procedure-based specialty and can’t perform the procedure safely, this is an easy and familiar way to be removed from a residency program.

 Most places will provide extra training and extra support.
-Still, if someone is incapable of understanding concepts or providing safe patient care, the program will remove them.
+Still, if someone cannot understand concepts or provide safe patient care, the program will remove them.
 It is the toughest one to fix.
 If you have substance abuse problems or behavioral concerns, you can quickly remedy them.
 The American Medical Association provides resources for addressing clinical issues.

-Although, you will demonstrate some intellectual capacity if you go through undergrad, med school, and internship.
+However, you will demonstrate some intellectual capacity if you go through undergrad, medical school, and internship.
 But for whatever reason, some people just can’t cut it in residency.
 And then that’s one way of getting kicked out.

 Professional Boundary Violations and Dishonesty

 The following way would be boundary violations.
 Starting relationships with patients is an obvious no-no. And every medical board in the country has rules against improper relationships between physicians and patients.